Blockstream/satellite/doc/antenna-pointing.md

 To start, make sure that your receiver is running.
 Depending on your type of receiver, this step involves one of the following commands:

-- For the TBS 5927 USB receiver: `blocksat-cli usb launch`.
+- For the TBS 5927 or 5520SE USB receivers: `blocksat-cli usb launch`.

 - For the Novra S400 Standalone ([Pro Kit](https://store.blockstream.com/product/blockstream-satellite-pro-kit/))